veganaize/closure-compiler/Annotating-JavaScript-for-the-Closure-Compiler.md

 ### `@inheritDoc`

 Indicates that a method or property of a subclass intentionally hides a method or property of the superclass, and has exactly the same documentation.
-Note that the `@inheritDoc` tag implies the `@override` tag.
+Note that the `@inheritDoc` tag implies the `@override` tag, @override is preferred.

 ```javascript
 /** @inheritDoc */